 Chichinango Markets Guatemala and where to find a bargain

-Chichinango markets are by far the most famous markets in Guatemala and are open only on a Thursday and Sunday.
+Chichinango markets are by far the most famous markets in Guatemala and are open only on Thursdays and Sundays.

 To get there, you can take a bus or private shuttle from Antigua.
 This shuttle stops at a cute mountains-side café for a morning hot chocolate or coffee, whilst you warm yourself by the fire.
-Silly us had worn shorts and t-shirts and flip-flops and so we huddled around the fire pot.
+Silly we had worn shorts and t-shirts and flip-flops and so we huddled around the firepot.
 We pass locals, loaded to the hilt, in their truck.

 We then wandered down the street.
 A man stops and tells us to be careful of our belongings and not to be pick-pocketed.
 He also offers to guide us through the 4 markets.
 We decline.

-We head down the centre lane, and are amazed at the myriad of stalls.
-Off to the side I spy a fabric store.
-The cotton woven fabric is so colourful, I really wanted to buy some – the price was crazy and low, but the shipping would soon put an end to the bargain.
+We head down the center lane and are amazed at the myriad of stalls.
+Off to the side, I spy a fabric store.
+The cotton woven fabric is so colorful, I really wanted to buy some – the price was crazy and low, but the shipping would soon put an end to the bargain.

 One lady promised me she had more fabrics at the staff, and soon we were weaving around the aisles and were lost.

-One good thing was we ended up in a lane to the left, parallel with the main lane where stacked up to 3 metres high were masses of fabrics, where the locals and wholesalers came.
+One good thing was we ended up in a lane to the left, parallel to the main lane were stacked up to 3 meters high were masses of fabrics, where the locals and wholesalers came.

-We headed back to the centre aisle.
-We had achieved very little, and were tired and hungry.
-So we stopped inside an arcade area where there were a few more market stalls, and a local restaurant.
+We headed back to the center aisle.
+We had achieved very little and were tired and hungry.
+So we stopped inside an arcade area where there were a few more market stalls and a local restaurant.